NetrunnerDB/netrunner-cards-json/README.md

 #### Card schema

-* advancementcost - number of advancement tokens required to score the card.
+* advancement_cost - number of advancement tokens required to score the card.
 Relevant for agendas.
 Examples: `5` for Priority Requisition, `3` for AstroScript Pilot Program, `2` for Domestic Sleepers.
-* agendapoints - number of agenda points the card gives after scoring.
+* agenda_points - number of agenda points the card gives after scoring.
 Relevant for agendas.
 Examples: `3` for Priority Requisition, `2` for AstroScript Pilot Program, `0` for Domestic Sleepers.
-* baselink - base link strength number of the card.
+* base_link - base link strength number of the card.
 Relevant for Runner identities.
 Examples: `0` for Noise, `2` for Sunny Lebeau.
 * **code** - 5 digit card identifier.
 Consists of two zero-padded numbers: first two digits are the cycle position, last three are position of the card within the cycle (printed on the card).
 Examples: `"01048"` for Sacrificial Construct (48th card in cycle) from Core Set (1st cycle), `"10100"` for The Price of Freedom (100th card in cycle) from Mumbad (10th cycle).
 * cost - Play/rez cost of the card.
 Relevant for all cards except identities and agendas.
 May be `null` - this value is used when the card has a special, possibly variable, cost.
 Examples: `5` for Hedge Fund, `3` for Desperado, `null` for Psychographics.
 * **faction_code** - Faction this cards belongs to.
 Possible values: `"adam"`, `"anarch"`, `"apex"`, `"criminal"`, `"shaper"`, `"sunny-lebeau"`, `"haas-bioroid"`, `"jinteki"`, `"nbn"`, `"weyland-consortium"`, `"neutral"`
-* factioncost - Influence cost of this card.
+* faction_cost - Influence cost of this card.
 Relevant for all cards except identities.
 Examples: `0` for Sure Gamble, `5` for Escher.
 * flavor - Flavor text of the card.
 May be empty.
 * illustrator - Illutrator's name.
-* influencelimit - Maximum number of influence points.
+* influence_limit - Maximum number of influence points.
 Relevant for identities.
 * keywords - also known as 'Subtypes'.
 Examples: `"Code Gate - Deflector - Psi"` for Bullfrog, `"Security"` for False Lead.
 Multiple subtypes are separated by the string `" - "` (blank, minus, blank).
 * **limited** - Maximum number of copies allowed in a deck.
 Examples: `3` for Deep Red, `1` for Government Takeover, `6` for NetChip.
 * memoryunits - MU usage of the card.
 Relevant for programs.
-* minimumdecksize - Minmum Deck size.
+* minimum_deck_size - Minmum Deck size.
 Relevant for identities.
 * **pack_code** - Code of the pack this card is in.
 * **position** - Card number within that pack.
 * **quantity** - How many copies of this card are in the pack.